Havana Travel Guide: Things to do in Havana Cuba

 Amateur Boxing is popular in Havana.
 There are rings and practices studios where tourists are allowed to watch or even participate.
 Men and women alike can participate in boxing.
 Women can only compete at a regional level.

-When you travel to Havana Cuba, do not skip this : get a classic car ride!
-This experience is like no other.
+When you travel to Havana Cuba, do not skip this : get a classic car tour!
+This experience is like no other and should be included in your Havana Cuba bucket list.
 I don’t think there are very many countries in the world where you can ride in a 1950 Chevy (pink, green, yellow – any color you like).
-Book or hire an open classic car, drive along the Havana port or the Vadedo area and enjoy.
-From old Havana to Malecon or Vadedo would cost around 8-10 CUC.
+Book or hire an open classic american car, drive along the Havana port or the Vadedo area and enjoy.
 Always fix the fare first before you ride.
 If you are planning to do some sight-seeing, these cars will also wait for you while you get all the exploring done.
-One of the taxis offered us a half day ride within the Havana city for 30 CUC!

 Havana Cuba Tours

 You can experience Havana on your own, but if you like the company of a Cuban to take you around, then I do have some recommendations.
-Locally Sourced Havana Tours is one of the best in town.
-We did take one of their full day Havana tours and we completely enjoyed it.
+We did a Havana walking tour and completely enjoyed it.
 Our guide was Roberto who was very friendly and he shared many unknown facts about Havana and life in Cuba in general.
 If you wish to get up close and personal about Havana, booking a tour is a way to go.
 Also remember you are helping a Cuban – tourism is the only and the most profitable business here.

 Another way to experience Havana is by taking a City Tour bus.
 The city tour lasts about 2 hours on an open top bus and it takes you on a tour to the waterfront, the city center, revolution plaza, embassies, Vedado and more.
 It doesn’t cover Old Havana as its inaccessible by vehicles, however, you will pass by Plaza d’ Armas, Old Havana port and the biggest hospital in Cuba.
 All of this for 10 CUC.
 You can find the Havana City tours departing from the Jose Marti Memorial Square in Old Havana, every 2 hours. (the last tour starts at 07:00 pm)